syncfusion-content/uwp-docs/uwp/sfdatepicker/Overview.md

 ---
 layout: post
-title: Overview of SfDatePicker control | UWP | Syncfusion
+title: Overview of SfDatePicker control for UWP
-description: SfDatePicker control allows the user to select a date and edit the date input.
-It includes features such as date formatting, minimum and maximum dates, etc.
+description: Explains about overview and Keyfeatures of SfDatePicker control for UWP
 platform: uwp
 control: SfDatePicker
 documentation: ug